canro91/canro91.github.io/_posts/2020-10-14-SearchingReservations.md

 ---
 layout: post
-title: "BugOfTheDay: Tune a procedure to find reservations"
+title: "BugOfTheDay: How I tuned a procedure to find reservations"
 tags: bugoftheday sql
 ---